sahanaashwin08/project--2/README.md

 __Explanation__:

-HTML acts as the skeleton of a webpage.
+*HTML acts as the skeleton of a webpage*.
-It defines what appears on the page, such as text fields, buttons and images.
+*It defines what appears on the page, such as text fields, buttons, and images*.
-Uses tags like <h1>, <p>, <form> and <input> to structure content.
+*Uses tags like <h1>, <p>, <form>, and <input> to structure content*.
-It is not a programming language but a markup language.
+*It is not a programming language but a markup language*.

 👉 Example: The contact form (Name, Email, Message, Submit button) is created using HTML.

-2. CSS (Cascading Style Sheets):
+2. CSS (Cascading Style Sheets)
 # Definition:
 CSS is a style sheet language used to control the appearance and layout of web pages, including colors, fonts, spacing, alignment, and responsiveness.

 __Explanation__:

-CSS acts as the design layer of a webpage.
+*CSS acts as the design layer of a webpage*.
-It makes websites visually attractive.
+*It makes websites visually attractive*.
-Allows developers to apply styles to multiple pages at once.
+*Allows developers to apply styles to multiple pages at once*.
-Supports animations and responsive design for mobile and desktop screens.
+*Supports animations and responsive design for mobile and desktop screens*.

 👉 Example:
 The pink heading, button color, spacing, shadows, and card-style layout in the image are designed using CSS.

-3. JavaScript:
+3. JavaScript
 # Definition:
 JavaScript is a high-level programming language used to add interactivity and dynamic behavior to web pages.

 __Explanation__:

-JavaScript makes webpages interactive.
+*JavaScript makes webpages interactive*.
-It can validate form inputs, create pop-up messages, update content without reloading the page, and handle user actions.
+*It can validate form inputs, create pop-up messages, update content without reloading the page, and handle user actions*.
-Works together with HTML and CSS to create modern websites.
+*Works together with HTML and CSS to create modern websites*.

 👉 Example:
 When you click the Submit button, JavaScript can check whether the email is valid or if any field is empty.

 **EXAMPLE**:

 <!DOCTYPE html>
 <html>
 <head>